nickzermeno/Open-Powerlifting/README.md

 ## Exploratory Data Analysis

 Exploratory data analysis was performed on the dataset to gain insights into powerlifting competitions and athletes.
-The exploratory data analysis can be found in the `Exploratory Data Analysis.Rmd` R Markdown file.

 ## Statistical Models